Overijssel: Politics

 The King's Commissioner of Overijssel is Andries Heidema (CU) since 11 July 2018.
 The King's Commissioner is the chairman of the Provincial-Executive (executive branch) and the States-Provincial (elected legislature) of the province.

 The Provincial Council, the general government of the province, consists of 47 members who are elected every four years.
 Until the States elections of March 2007, Overijssel had 63 Members of Parliament.
 An amendment to the Provinces Act resulted in the total number of States members in the Netherlands being reduced from 764 to the current 564.

 Religion

+In 2015, 26.1% of the population were Protestant, while 23.3% were Roman Catholic, 2.9% were Muslim, and 5.6% adhered to other faiths.
+Over two-fifths of the population (42.2%) identified as non-religious.
+In 2010-2013 Overijssel had the highest rate of people as a provincial proportion in the Netherlands who regularly visit a place of worship (although not the highest rate of religious affiliation which was in Limburg).
+The province has many orthodox Calvinist communities (most strongly in Staphorst) adhering to the Dutch Reformed Church (Hervormde) or Reformed (Gereformeerde), mainly in the western part that forms part of the Bible Belt.
+Overijssel also has regular Protestant Church communities and also has some of the highest concentration of Catholic adherents outside the south of the Netherlands in several municipalities in the east and south of the province.

 Economy

 The Gross domestic product (GDP) of the region was 43.2 billion € in 2018, accounting for 5.6% of the Netherlands economic output.
 GDP per capita adjusted for purchasing power was 32,700 € or 108% of the EU27 average in the same year.

 The province has become highly industrialized.
 The Twente district in the southeast, where cotton spinning, weaving, and bleaching came into prominence in the 19th century, is one of the principal centres of the Dutch textile industry.
 The main centres are Enschede, Almelo, Hengelo, and Oldenzaal.
 Other important industrial centres are Deventer, Kampen, and Zwolle.